personal finance | march 4, 2025

 What does this mean for families saving in 529 college savings accounts?

 Though 529 accounts are perhaps most well known for helping to cover expenses associated with a traditional four-year undergraduate degree program, the aforementioned shifts in the educational landscape have led to a broadened range of qualified uses for 529 funds.
 Whether you already own a 529 account or are considering setting one up, you might be surprised to learn that qualified 529 distributions can be used to pursue a variety of educational, enrichment, and career advancement paths beyond just a traditional bachelor’s degree.
-Here are several of the ways a 529 can be utilized before college, in lieu of college, during and after (or in conjunction with) college, and in adulthood—as well as options for making the most of leftover 529 funds down the road.
+Here are several of the ways a 529 plan be utilized before college, in lieu of college, during and after (or in conjunction with) college, and in adulthood—as well as options for making the most of leftover 529 funds down the road.

 Before college: